SaaketK/Python-GDS-Webscraper/README.md

 # Dine On Campus Menu Scraper

 A Python Script to fetch specific meal menus for the Highlander Commons dining hall.
-It interacts with the Dine On Campus API to retrieve real-time daily menu items
+It interacts with the Dine On Campus API to retrieve daily menu items

 ## Features